-To ensure development responds to the heritage character and varied streetscape of Smith Street by supporting:
+To ensure development responds to the heritage character and open streetscape of Brunswick Street by supporting:

-- a new lower- to mid-rise character (ranging from 4 to 6 storeys) behind a consistent street wall north of Stanley and St David Streets and south of Gertrude Street; and - a new mid-rise character (ranging from 3 to 8 storeys) behind a varied heritage street wall between Stanley and St David Streets and Gertrude and Langridge Street.
+- a new lower- to mid-rise character (ranging from 4 to 6 storeys) behind a consistent street wall north of Leicester Street and south of Johnston Street; - the existing low-rise character (ranging from 3 to 4 storeys) and consistent intact street wall between Johnston Street and Leicester Street; and - the existing low-rise character (ranging from 3 to 4 storeys) at the intersections at Johnston Street and Gertrude Street.

-To retain view lines to the former department stores and the prominence and integrity of corner heritage buildings, particularly at the Johnston Street intersection.
+To retain view lines to St Patrick's Cathedral and the St Luke's Church and to retain the prominence and integrity of corner heritage buildings, particularly at the Johnston and Gertrude Street intersections.

-To ensure development maintains the prominence of the existing heritage street wall and fine-gain heritage character through recessive upper levels and a façade composition and articulation that complements the Smith Street character.
+To ensure development maintains the prominence of the existing low-scale heritage street wall and fine-gain heritage character through recessive upper levels and a façade composition and articulation that complements the Brunswick Street character.

-To encourage development designs that promote pedestrian activity and passive surveillance, contributes to a high quality public realm, and avoid overshadowing of opposite footpaths on Smith Street, side streets and public spaces.
+To encourage development design that promote pedestrian activity and passive surveillance, contributes to a high quality public realm, and avoid overshadowing of opposite footpaths on Brunswick Street, side streets and public spaces.